open-compensation-token-license/license-token-website/wikisrc/blockchain-security.md

 ## Real-World Applications and Case Studies

 - **Financial Sector**: Ongoing [security enhancements in Bitcoin and Ethereum](https://bitcoin.org/bitcoin.pdf).
-- **Supply Chain Management**: Fraud prevention through blockchain's transparency.
+- **Supply Chain Management**: Fraud prevention through blockchain's transparency, as seen in [Walmart's blockchain for supply chain transparency](https://www.license-token.com/wiki/walmart-s-blockchain-for-supply-chain-transparency).
 - **Healthcare**: Secure patient data sharing via blockchain.
-- **Voting Systems**: Safeguarding electoral processes from fraud.
+- **Voting Systems**: Safeguarding electoral processes from fraud, with insights from [blockchain and voting systems](https://www.license-token.com/wiki/blockchain-and-voting-systems).

 ## Conclusion

 As blockchain technology evolves, securing it against threats is essential for its sustainable growth.
 By advancing security measures, blockchain's promise of a decentralized future becomes ever more achievable.

-For a deeper understanding, you can explore more about [blockchain technology](https://www.ibm.com/topics/what-is-blockchain).
+For a deeper understanding, you can explore more about [blockchain technology](https://www.ibm.com/topics/what-is-blockchain) and its [integration in open source projects](https://www.license-token.com/wiki/open-source-software-and-blockchain-synergies).